 The Christmas Story is found in the New Testament.
 The gospels of Matthew and Luke both contain a birth narrative of Jesus.
 Matthew’s story is the one that talks about the star.
 Matthew 2:1-2 says, “After Jesus was born in Bethlehem in Judea, during the time of King Herod, Magi from the east came to Jerusalem and asked, “Where is the one who has been born king of the Jews?
 We saw his star in the east and have come to worship him.”

 Their first stop was in Jerusalem where they checked in with King Herod.
 Surely, a king would be born in the palace, surrounded by royalty!
 King Herod, however, knew nothing of this new king.
-He did understand the importance of the Magi, though, and recognized that they probably had seen a sign in the heavens.
+He did understand the importance of the Magi, though, and recognized that they had seen a sign in the heavens.
 The king spoke to his advisers about where the messiah would be born.
-The advisers told the king that the baby would be born in Bethlehem.
+They told the king that the prophets declared the baby would be born in Bethlehem.

 Herod passed this information onto the Magi, sending them on their way to Bethlehem to look for the child.
 Herod asked the Magi to let him know when they found the child so that he might come and pay his respects as well.
 In reality, Herod intended to kill the baby.
 He would not take any chances that a messiah might have entered the world who would one day take his throne from him.